 Fake steak is a heavy entree, so I always serve it with a green vegetable, like broccoli, Brussels sprouts, or green beans.
 Since the patties have rice worked into them, you don't need a starchy side.

-Leftover cooked fake steak is good in the fridge for a few days; my husband and I usually fight over the leftovers.
+Leftover cooked fake steak is good in the fridge for three or four days; my husband and I usually fight over the leftovers.
 Reheat it in a covered container for 30 seconds at a time until it's as warm as you'd like.

 Make Ahead